SantoriniDave.com

 Getting to South Bank from Heathrow Airport

 For most travelers, the easiest route from Heathrow is to take the Elizabeth Line into central London and switch to the Tube or a taxi for the final leg.
-If you are staying near Waterloo or Westminster Bridge, a common route is Elizabeth Line to Bond Street or Tottenham Court Road, then the Jubilee or Northern Line depending on your hotel.
-With heavy luggage, it can sometimes be easier to take the Elizabeth Line into central London and finish by taxi rather than make multiple Tube changes.
+If you are staying near Waterloo or Westminster Bridge, a common route is Elizabeth Line to Bond Street for the Jubilee Line to Waterloo, or Elizabeth Line to Tottenham Court Road for the Northern Line to Waterloo.
+With heavy luggage, it can be easier to take the Elizabeth Line into central London and finish by taxi rather than make multiple Tube changes.

 Getting to South Bank from Gatwick Airport

 For South Bank, Bankside, Blackfriars, or London Bridge, Thameslink is the easiest train option from Gatwick Airport.
-Trains run to London Bridge and Blackfriars, both of which are very useful for this area.
+Trains run to London Bridge and Blackfriars, which are both very useful for this area.
+The journey to London Bridge is around 30 to 40 minutes.
 This is simpler than going to Victoria and then crossing London by Tube or taxi.

 Getting to South Bank from King’s Cross and St Pancras